RiddellMe/AWS-SAA-C02/14. Advanced Amazon S3 and Athena/README.md

 - Low latency and high throughput performance
 - Supports SSL for data at transit and encryption at rest
 - Low cost compared to IA (by 20%)
-- Use cases: Storing secondary backup copies of on-premise data, or storing data you can recreate
+- Use cases: Storing secondary backup copies of on-premises data, or storing data you can recreate

 ### Intelligent Tiering
 - Same low latency and high throughput performance of S3 standard